The Forward-Looking Software Development Model

 Forward-looking development is a superior approach—a step forward.
 It's the next evolution in enterprise Linux software development.
 It's called "forward looking" because:

 - It looks "forward" at the new features and functionality in upstream Linux kernels and introduces them more frequently through kernel updates into our enterprise code streams.

 - It uses more "forward" porting of code, rather than just back porting of patches.

 Careful forward porting ensures functionality from prior versions continues forward in subsequent releases.
-And by using stable libraries and application interfaces, we ensure that the applications you run on SUSE Linux Enterprise 11 Service Pack 2 are fully supported on Service Pack 3.
+And by using stable libraries and application interfaces, we ensure that the applications you run on SUSE Linux Enterprise 11 Service Pack 2 and 3 are fully supported on SUSE Linux Enterprise 12.